 - Mr. Rippe shared that he and Ms. Wyman had made fact-gathering calls to increase their - learning about certain topics as new members.
-Mr. Rippe said that he and Ms. Wyman had - identified themselves as members of the Conservation Commission but stated that they were not - representing the commission.
-There was further discussion about being careful with working and - 283 ways to identify oneself.
-Chair Green also pointed to the RSAs that regulate the commission's - actions.
-Members agreed on the importance of understanding the rules to do the right thing.
-Mr. - Morris' presentation at the next meeting will be helpful for board members.
+Mr. Rippe said that he and Ms. Wyman had - 281 identified themselves as members of the Conservation Commission.
+There was further - discussion about being careful with working and ways to identify oneself.
+Chair Green also - pointed to the RSAs that regulate the commission's actions.
+Members agreed on the importance - of understanding the rules to do the right thing.
+Mr. Morris' presentation at the next meeting will - be helpful for board members.